a7madgamal/gaza-trust-me/_AI/progress.md

 # Production Web App Development Plan

-## About This File

-This document tracks the progress of building the help-seeking platform.
-As we complete each task, we'll check off the corresponding checkbox (`- [ ]` → `- [x]`) to maintain a clear view of what's been accomplished and what remains to be done.
-This helps maintain project momentum and provides a comprehensive overview of the development status.

-when asked to implement a point, try to stick the point scope as possible

-## Related Documents

-Read those files carefuly before making any changes

-- [🎨 Coding Style Guide](codingstyle.md) - Development standards and conventions
-- [📋 Product Requirements Document](product.md) - Complete product specifications and requirements

 ## Document Update Guidelines

 **Important:** When updating this document, maintain the hierarchical numbering system: